baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-create-wireless-ad-hoc-network.md

 * [Raspberry Pi Tutorial – Connect to WiFi or Create An Encrypted DHCP Enabled Ad-hoc Network as Fallback](http://lcdev.dk/2012/11/18/raspberry-pi-tutorial-connect-to-wifi-or-create-an-encrypted-dhcp-enabled-ad-hoc-network-as-fallback/)

-To get my Ad-Hoc WiFI network operation, I'm going to follow these basic steps:
+To get my Ad-Hoc WiFi network operation, I'm going to follow these basic steps:

 1. Getting Wireless Interface Name and Hardware Address
 1. Connect to WiFi